bjodah/pyneqsys/joss-paper/paper.md

 its facilities for working with the system symbolically.
 Having a symbolic representation allows *pyneqsys* to automatically derive the Jacobian matrix, which is a task which is laborious and a source of error when performed by hand.
-By relying on a computer algebra system, *pyneqsys* allows the user to apply e.g. variable transformations and also generate represenations in e.g. LaTeX, MathML etc. By default SymPy [@Meurer2017] is used as the symbolic backend, but the users may choose to use another library if they so wish.
+By relying on a computer algebra system, *pyneqsys* allows the user to apply e.g. variable transformations and also generate representations in e.g. LaTeX, MathML etc. By default SymPy [@Meurer2017] is used as the symbolic back-end, but the users may choose to use another library if they so wish.

-Adapting *pyneqsys* to use new thrid party solvers is straightforward and some example solvers are provided with the library.
-Together with the ability to perform variable transformations symbolically *pyneqsys* allows the users to write code for their problems *once*, which greatly lowers the burden of validation and also speeds-up the iterative nature of finding the best method for solving the problem.
+Adapting *pyneqsys* to use new third party solvers is straightforward and some example solvers are provided with the library.
+Together with the ability to perform variable transformations symbolically *pyneqsys* allows the users to write code for their problem *once*, which greatly lowers the burden of validation and also speeds-up the iterative nature of finding the best method for solving the problem.

 # Features
 - Unified interface to the KINSOL solver from SUNDIALS [@hindmarsh2005sundials], SciPy's solvers [@jones_scipy_2001], levmar [@lourakis04LM], NLEQ2 [@weimann1991family] and mpmath [@mpmath].
-- Convenince methods for solving and plotting solutions.
+- Convenience methods for solving and plotting solutions.
 - Automatic derivation of the Jacobian matrix.
-- Symbolic variable transformations in the system.
+- Symbolic variable transformations.
-- Symbolic removal of linearly dependent equations by rewriting in reduced row echelon form.
+- Symbolic removal of linearly dependent equations by rewriting (linear parts) in reduced row echelon form.
 - Carrying over the solution as initial guess in parameter variations.
 - Facility for defining meta-algorithms (e.g. solve the system for one formulation first, and refine the solution by solving it as another formulation).
-- Solve non-linear systems containing conditional equations (different equations govering different domains).
+- Solve non-linear systems containing conditional equations (different equations governing different domains).

 # References